Current Affairs-Topics

 Applications:

-• Power generation (geothermal electricity generation India)
+• Power generation (geothermal electricity generation in India)

 • Direct heating for agriculture, industries, and residential purposes